 - Contravention number (found at the top of the Notice of Administrative Penalty); and

 Once you log in to the portal, you may request a review of your IRS, either in written or oral form.
 This review has a non-refundable fee of $150.
 To request the review, find the box on the right side of the main page entitled “Apply for a Review”.
 It looks like this:

 Note that you must request a review within 7 days of your suspension.
-While late reviews can be allowed up to 12 months after the date you are suspended, late reviews are only permitted if you were not aware of the administrative penalty, you were unable to respond due to physical or mental incapacity, or you experienced unforeseen and unavoidable events rendering you unable to respond.
-Late reviews are exceptional, it’s best to take prompt action in order for your review request to be considered.
+While late reviews can be allowed up to 12 months after the date you are suspended, late reviews are only permitted in exceptional circumstances.
+These circumstances as per the Provincial Administrative Penalties Regulation include situations where you were unaware of the administrative penalty, you were unable to respond due to physical or mental incapacity, or you experienced unforeseen and unavoidable events rendering you unable to respond.
+Late reviews will be exceptional and you must take prompt action in order for it to be considered.

 - Schedule a review

 After requesting a review, you must then select a date and time.
 This date must be within 21 days of your suspension.
 You can change this date and time one time before the scheduled review however, it still must fall within 21 days of the suspension.
 While SafeRoads offers several options for a review slot, it cannot guarantee additional time slots will be available, so ensure you book a day that will allow time for your defence to be prepared.

 - Upload your documents

 Your written argument and any supporting documents (such as witness statements or photographs) can be submitted through the portal.
 They must be submitted at least 2 full calendar days before the scheduled review.